 Stacie was selected by her peers for inclusion in The Best Lawyers in America© 2019 in the field of Litigation - Labor and Employment and Employment Law - Management.
 Stacie has been listed in Best Lawyers since 2010.

-Stacie has also been recognized for exceptional standing in the national legal community in Chambers USA: America’s Leading Lawyers for Business 2018 for Labor & Employment (Rhode Island).
+Stacie has also been recognized for exceptional standing in the national legal community in Chambers USA: America’s Leading Lawyers for Business 2019 for Labor & Employment (New York).
 She has also been recognized in Chambers in previous years.

 Thomson Reuters named Stacie a “Rhode Island Rising Star” in their peer-review survey.